wp-plugins/duplicator/trunk/readme.txt

 == Screenshots ==

 1. The main interface used to create and manage packages
-2. The options dialog is used to configure and setup the Duplicator
+2. The systems check dialog, used to validate a server
 3. The installer screen used to install a packaged instance